SpiroCx/puttyCluster/README.md

 ```
 export puttytag=[AAA]
 ```
 Smaller embeded platforms tend use busybox instead of a full shell.
-If you are working with busybox, the script won't work (at least it doesn't on any of mine) but you can include a tag in the title directly in the PS1 command: on the command line:
+If you are working with busybox, the getputtytag() script won't work (at least it doesn't on any of mine) but you can include a tag in the title directly in the PS1 command: on the command line:
 ```
 PS1="\[\e]0;\u@\h: \w[AAA]\a\]\[\e[33m\]\u@\h:\[\e[m\]\[\e[31m\]\w\[\e[31m\]\[\e[36m\]$\[\e[m\] "
 ```
-I am using this one at the moment which includes git info, an ip address in the title, and a tag in the prompt to remind myself which puttyCluster group the putty session is part of: in .bashrc or .profile:
+I am using this one at the moment which includes git info, an ip address in the title, and an additional tag in the prompt to remind myself which puttyCluster group the putty session is part of: in .bashrc or .profile:
 ```
 getip120(){